Guillemdb/FractalAI/README.md

  Any suggestion about how to prove our conjectures will be welcome.
 This list is non-exhaustive and it will be updated.

- **State Swarm**: Structure consisting of different states that interact with each other in order to build a cusal cone.
+ **State Swarm**: Structure consisting of different states that interact with each other in order to build a causal cone.
  The agent uses a Swarm to build a causal cone used to approximate the Q values of each action.

 - ***It is possible to prove that this algorithm is unprovable with any known mathematical tools.***